Framed Matrices and $A_{\infty}$-Bialgebras: Introduction

 (ii) (Uniqueness) $\left( \omega_{A},G\right) $\textit{\ is unique up to isomorphism.}

-Our proof of Theorem \ref{AAHopf} consists of a transfer algorithm, which relies on the interpretation of $JJ_{n,m}$ as a subdivision of $KK_{n,m}\times I$ and differs significantly from the standard perturbation method for transferring $A_{\infty}$-structures.
-This difference is evident in the special case of $A_{\infty}$-(co)algebras in which $J_{n}$ is interpreted as a subdivision of $K_{n}\times I$.
+Our proof of Theorem \ref{AAHopf} follows from a new transfer algorithm based on the interpretation of $JJ_{n,m}$ as a subdivision of $KK_{n,m}\times I$.
+In the special case of $A_{\infty}$-(co)algebras, in which $J_{n}$ is interpreted as a subdivision of $K_{n}\times I$, our approach differs significantly from the standard perturbation method for transferring $A_{\infty}$-structures.
 Indeed, our definition of a morphism between two $A_{\infty}$-(bi)structures in terms $C_*(JJ_{n,m})$ allows us to extend a given morphism $A\to B$ of DG modules to a morphism $A\Rightarrow B$ of $A_{\infty}$-(bi)structures inductively.
 For some remarks on the history of perturbation theory see \cite{Huebschmann} and \cite{Hueb-Kade}.

 We conclude with several applications.
 Given a topological space $X$ and a field $F,$ the bialgebra structure of simplicial singular chains $S_{\ast}\left( \Omega X;F\right) $ of Moore base pointed loops induces an $A_{\infty}$-bialgebra structure on $H_{\ast}\left( \Omega X;F\right) $ whose $A_{\infty}$-algebra substructure was observed by Kadeishvili \cite{Kadeishvili1} and whose $A_{\infty}$-coalgebra substructure was observed by Gugenheim \cite{Gugenheim}.
 Furthermore, the $A_{\infty}$-coalgebra structure on ${H}_{\ast}(X;F)$ extends to an $A_{\infty}$-bialgebra structure on the tensor algebra $T^{a}\tilde{H}_{\ast}(X;F)$, which is trivial if and only if the $A_{\infty}$-coalgebra structure on ${H}_{\ast}(X;F)$ is trivial, and the Bott-Samelson isomorphism $t_{\ast}:T^{a}\tilde{H}_{\ast}(X;F)\overset{\approx }{\rightarrow}H_{\ast}(\Omega\Sigma X;F)$ extends to an isomorphism of $A_{\infty}$-bialgebras (Theorem \ref{B-S}).
 The $A_{\infty} $-bialgebra structure of $H_{\ast}(\Omega\Sigma X;\mathbb{Q})$ provides the first nontrivial rational homology invariant for $\Omega\Sigma X$ (Corollary \ref{invariant}).
 Finally, for each $n\geq2,$ we construct a space $X_{n}$ and identify a nontrivial $A_{\infty}$-bialgebra operation $\omega_{2}^{n} :H^{\ast}(\Omega X_{n};\mathbb{Z}_{2})^{\otimes2}\rightarrow H^{\ast}(\Omega X_{n};\mathbb{Z}_{2})^{\otimes n}$ defined in terms of the action of the Steenrod algebra $\mathcal{A}_{2}$ on $H^{\ast}(X_{n};\mathbb{Z}_{2}).$